 Director: Atif Zaheer, M.D.

 The radiology department’s diagnostic division has three main locations, all residing at the East Baltimore and the Johns Hopkins Bayview campuses: an inpatient service at the Johns Hopkins Hospital -- Sheikh Zayed Tower, an outpatient service, and a separate oncology department.

 The primary mission of the fellowship is to provide superior clinical training in advanced CT, ultrasound and MR imaging of the body.
 This mission is accomplished by the dedication of faculty members who are deeply committed to resident and fellow education.

-The fellowships offer an unparalleled educational and clinical experience, thanks to the volume, variety and breadth of pathology seen every day.
+The fellowship offers an unparalleled educational and clinical experience, thanks to the volume, variety and breadth of pathology seen every day.
 As a fellow, you will work side by side with nationally and internationally acclaimed academic radiologists, and you will interact with world-renowned clinicians.

 Cross-sectional fellows will be trained in the comprehensive use and interpretation of the latest imaging techniques, including 3-D imaging, and will learn protocol design and development.
 Fellows will also learn indications and will become proficient in a wide variety of percutaneous interventional procedures.

-The fellowship is divided into 13 blocks of four weeks each: body CT (three blocks), ultrasound (three blocks), body MR (four blocks), cardiothoracic service (one block), biopsy service (one block) and four electives (one block).
+The fellowship is divided into 13 blocks of four weeks each: body MR (four blocks), body CT (four blocks), cardiothoracic imaging (one block), ultrasound (two blocks), image guided biopsy service (one block) and four electives (one block).
 The elective options are: MRI, Biopsy, Cardiothoracic, Oncologic Imaging & Multidisciplinary Conferences.

 How to Apply